PixievoltNo1/zapster-solitaire-logic/README.md

 <i>No return value</i>

 Mutates `data` to reverse the changes of `suspendGame` and sets it to `state`, allowing the game to proceed. `settings` must be the same object used in the `start` call that started the game.

+# Bot proving grounds: `botTrial.mjs`

+This is a CLI app for testing bot players for Zapster Solitaire.
+See [its dedicated README](botTrial_README.md) for more info.
+It is not designed to be imported by another module.

+# Stricter rules enforcement: `strictEnforcement.mjs`

+As zapster.mjs is made for use by a web app that already prevents illegal moves, it does not enforce these rules by default:

+* You cannot make any more moves once you've won or lost.
+* You must have at least one zap remaining to use a zap.
+* A card must be in a cell in order to zap it.

+If you're writing a bot for Zapster and you want to avoid accidentally breaking these rules, you can import `strictEnforcement.mjs`.
+Its default export is a function that takes a zapster.mjs exports object (as you'd get from `import * as myObject from "./zapster.mjs";` or `await import("./zapster.mjs")`), and returns an object that has the same interface but will throw errors when any rule above is broken.
+If you're using the botTrial.mjs app, it will do this for you when you use the [`--strict` option](botTrial_README.md#strict-option).

+# Game design change proposal: `zapster_proposal.mjs`

+This module implements [a new version of the game rules](https://blog.pixievoltno1.com/2020/12/30/improving-zapster-solitaires-game-design/) - in short, aces are out, 10s are in, and starting cells are increased to 7.
+It is otherwise fully interchangeable with zapster.mjs, and bot authors are invited to play against both rulesets.
+It is hoped that for the best human & bot players, the new rules will increase the winrate but not to 100%, and the rate of losing to Jack powers will see no more than a slight increase.